 If you need a sick note...

 If you need a sick note to be excused from a class or to be given an extension on a PSet or exam, contact Student Support Services at 617-253-4861.
-MIT Medical does not provide notes or excuses for classes, academic work, or exams impacted by medical issues.
+MIT Medical does not provide sick notes or medical excuses for classes, academic work, or exams.
 If we are contacted by Student Support Services, MIT Medical can confirm that your medical excuse is legitimate.
 However, we will not share any specific medical information without your permission.
 Student Support Services can help you communicate with your professors, instructors, TAs, or academic departments.